Kamal-Singh22/Longest-Consecutive-Path-in-Binary-Tree/README.md

 Otherwise, reset the length to 1.

-maxLength keeps track of the longest path found during traversal.
+maxLength keeps track of the longest path found during traversal....